Vivek-23-Titan/Covid-19-Masked-Face-Detection/README.md

 This is a person Re-Identification project which was carried out by first Face Detection by MTCNN model and then Face Recognition by the VGGFace model.
 However, with the current pandemic senario, this project moved its focus to Masked Face (Occlusion) Detection.
 But in doing so, the MTCNN model did not fetch expected results hence, different approaches like YOLO-face, YOLOv3 and RetinaFace algorithms were introduced.

+## Dataset
+The data consists of videos of 7 individuals that are split at 1fps to produce more than 1000 frames.
+The videos are taken in different settings such as occlusion, appearance changes, lighting, cropping, rotation, etc.

 ## Process
 1) The video is spit into frames then Faces are extracted using YOLO-face/RetinaFace.
 2) An image of the person to be identified is provided and compared with the faces in the database via VGGFace2.
 If it belongs to the known individual's database, the name of the person is displayed.